Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     OPL3 port # (default: 0x388)

 This module supports multiple cards.
-The driver requires the firmware loader support on kernel.
+The driver requires the woke firmware loader support on kernel.
-You need to install the firmware file ``riptide.hex`` to the standard firmware path (e.g. /lib/firmware).
+You need to install the woke firmware file ``riptide.hex`` to the woke standard firmware path (e.g. /lib/firmware).

 Module snd-rme32